 - Every time series is composed of 160 elements.

 - Each element is a pair: a Unix timestamp of the time the latency spike was measured, and the number of milliseconds the event took to executed.

 - Latency spikes for the same event happening in the same second are merged (by taking the maximum latency), so even if continuous latency spikes are measured for a given event, for example because the user set a very low threshold, at least 180 seconds of history are available.

 - For every element the all-time maximum latency is recorded.

-What is high latency for an use case, is not high latency for another.
-There are applications where all the queries must be served in less than 1 millisecond and applications where from time to time a small percentage of clients experiencing a 2 seconds latency is acceptable.
+What is high latency for one use case is not high latency for another.
+There are applications where all the queries must be served in less than 1 millisecond and applications where from time to time a small percentage of clients experiencing a 2 second latency is acceptable.

 The latency monitor can easily be enabled at runtime in a production server with the following command: